Healthdirect Free Australian health advice you can count on.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-Improving access to clean water, improved sanitation and reducing overcrowding can help the stop trachoma from spreading.
+Improving access to clean water, better sanitation and reducing overcrowding can help stop trachoma from spreading.

-Some Aboriginal and Torres Strait Islander communities have high rates of trachoma.
+Some Aboriginal and/or Torres Strait Islander communities have high rates of trachoma.
 Adults in communities where trachoma is common should be screened for trichiasis every year.

 Learn more here about the development and quality assurance of healthdirect content.